 VIDEO PODCAST: Slava Ukraini! - recorded on 24 February 2022, the day the world woke up to the news that Vladimir Putin's Russian forces had invaded Ukraine.
 A fifty minute video which also features Caitríona O'Leary and Eric Fraad discussing their new film Island of Saints, and pays tribute to Joseph Horovitz, Malcolm Troup and Maria Nockin.

 The much-honoured Czech conductor and composer Vilém Tauský was born at Prerov in Moravia on 20 July 1910 into a musical family - a Viennese mother who had sung at the Vienna Court Opera and an uncle (Leo Fall) who wrote the operetta The Dollar Princess.
-He studied with Janácek, Vilem Petrzelka and Zdenek Chalabala, and became a repetiteur at Brno Opera.
+He studied with Janáček, Vilem Petrzelka and Zdenek Chalabala, and became a repetiteur at Brno Opera.
 He conducted Turandot there at the age of nineteen when Chalabala was ill.

-The combination of the Nazis and his Jewish ancestry necessitated a move to France, and he later served in a musical capacity with the Free Czech Army, ending up in the UK when France fell to the Nazis, and was honored by the Czechs at the end of World War II with a Czech Military Cross, and by the British with a CBE.
+The combination of the Nazis and his Jewish ancestry necessitated a move to France, and he later served in a musical capacity with the Free Czech Army, ending up in the UK when France fell to the Nazis.
+He was honoured by the Czechs at the end of World War II with a Czech Military Cross, and by the British with a CBE.